silentium-lab/silentium-validation/README.md

 # Silentium Validation

-A reactive validation library built on the Silentium framework for TypeScript applications.
+A reactive validation library built on the Silentium library for TypeScript applications.
 Provides asynchronous and reactive validation capabilities with a simple, composable API.

 ## Features